New Student?Enroll Now

 Need More Info?View in SVCC CatalogRequest Info

 Bachelor's programs in physics are based on an in-depth foundation of sequential coursework in science and math, while upper-division coursework provides the preparation necessary for graduate studies and/or work in industry.
 Multiple tracks are often available.
 For example, some institutions offer a specialty in applied physics or certification for high school teaching.
-To transfer as a junior into a bachelor's physics program students must complete a minimum of 60 semester credits (64 for the Associate degree).
+To transfer as a junior into a bachelor's physics program students must complete a minimum of 60 semester credits (65 for the Associate degree).
+Students should be aware that because of differences among schools in the number of credits for which various courses are offered and the possible need for prerequisite courses, it may be difficult to complete an Associate in Science degree without taking more credits than will be accepted in a transfer.
 Students planning on a physics major should select courses in consultation with an advisor.

 Mathematical ability and computer skills are essential to the career success of physicists.
 Advanced degrees, often the Ph.D., are required for career advancement.